 NORAD is supporting the civil society in Angola through the Norwegian Church Aid (NCA).
 The support to the civil society primarily focuses on technical assistance and capacity building of a variety of human rights organisations and contributes to ensure these organisations’s professionalism and subsequently enhance their impact.
 Since most other donors have withdrawn their support to Angola, Norway is one of the largest contributors to the Angolan civil society.
 Also, financed by the US, Japan and Norway, Norwegian Peoples Aid is engaged in mine clearing in Northern and Eastern Angola.

 Since 2011, annual consultations with Angola have been conducted to discuss human rights in general and in Angola and Norway in particular.
-In 2015, State Secretary in the Ministry of Foreign Affairs, Morten Høglund, led the first delegation in meetings with State Secretary for Human Rights, Bento Bembe.
-In Mai 2016 the Minister of Foreign Affairs Chikoti participated in the Nordic-African Foreign Ministers’ meeting and signed an MoU to support bilateral political consultations.
-Latest, in March 2017 State Secretary in the Ministry of Foreign Affairs, Tone Skogen, led a delegation to continue the discussion on economic and political interests and the consultations on human rights.
+In 2015, State Secretary in the Ministry of Foreign Affairs, Morten Høglund, led the delegation in meetings with State Secretary for Human Rights, Bento Bembe.
+Latest, in April 2018 State Secretary in the Ministry of Foreign Affairs, Marianne Hagen, and Ana Celeste Januário, Angolan State Secretary for Human Rights, led the 7th round on human rights consultations in Oslo.
+In May 2016 the Minister of Foreign Affairs Chikoti participated in the Nordic-African Foreign Ministers’ meeting in Oslo, and at the same time signed an MoU between Norway and Angola to support bilateral political consultations.
+The 2nd round of bilateral political consultations were held in Oslo in June 2018, led by the two countries Ministers of Foreign Affairs.

 In addition to promote Norwegian economic and political interests in Angola the embassy also provides consular assistance to Norwegian citizens and provide service to foreigners who wish to visit or move to Norway.